Traditional games in the Philippines

-Laro ng Lahi was coined and popularized by the Samahang Makasining (commonly known "Makasining") with the help of the National Commission for Culture and the Arts, Philippine Local Government Units, other organizations and other institutions.
-Imparting these Filipino games to young Filipinos is one of the organization's main activities.
-The Makasining also created time-based scoring for patintero, syatong, dama, lusalos and holen butas.
+The term Laro ng Lahi was coined and popularized by Samahang Makasining (commonly known as "Makasining"), in collaboration with the National Commission for Culture and the Arts, local government units, and other supporting institutions.
+A core initiative of the organization involves transmitting knowledge of these traditional games to younger generations.
+The group also developed a time-based scoring system for several popular games, including patintero, syatong, dama, lusalos and holen butas.

 Traditional Philippine games, such as luksong baka, patintero, piko, and tumbang preso are played primarily as children's games.
 The yo-yo, a popular toy in the Philippines, was introduced in its modern form by Pedro Flores with its name coming from the Ilocano language.

 Advocates

-Dickie Aguado, Executive Director of Philippine NGO Magna Kultura Foundation (Arts and Culture), says that traditional Filipino games are "very much alive in the Philippines".
+Dickie Aguado, executive director of Philippine NGO Magna Kultura Foundation (Arts and Culture), says that traditional Filipino games are "very much alive in the Philippines".
 In many urban and rural areas, a majority of Filipino children play outdoor street games, as most of them have little access to technology.
 Games such as patintero, tumbang preso, piko, sipa, turumpo, and many others, are played daily.
 One of the main reasons why some children stop playing Filipino games is because Western sports (e.g. basketball or volleyball) are featured in local barangays and in schools.
 With a lack of organized sports activities for Filipino street games, Filipino children may adapt to modernity by abandoning their childhood games.